HesamKorki/Pedestrian-detection/README.md

 >[INRIA PERSON DATASET](http://pascal.inrialpes.fr/data/human/)

-1-The positive images are extracted from the original images and located (in two different sizes) in directories starting with the patch size (96X160H96, etc.).
+- The positive images are extracted from the original images and located (in two different sizes) in directories starting with the patch size (96X160H96, etc.).

-2- According to the webpage, you should only use the 64x128 central part of these images.
+- According to the webpage, you should only use the 64x128 central part of these images.
 The reason why the pictures have been widened in both width and height is brought on the page.

-3-Dividing the dataset to Train and Test are up to you.
+- Dividing the dataset to Train and Test are up to you.
 Although dataset providers seem to have fixed this, you are free to choose any portion of the dataset for training and the rest for testing.

-4-Negative images are not provided in 64x128 patches.
+- Negative images are not provided in 64x128 patches.
 Read the documentation for details on how to build negative patches from negative images provided.
 Building the negative data is all up to you.

 **_We will get random 64*128 windows for the negative samples._**

 ## **HoG Descriptor**